canontech/txintegration/README.md

 ### Other Functions

-This repo also provides similar setups for making claims attestations and bonding tokens.
+This repo also provides similar setups for making claims attestations, making remarks, and bonding tokens.
 They follow similar patterns like modifying a user inputs section at the top and then waiting for a signature.